AdobeDocs/platform-learn.en/help/tutorial-web-sdk/install-web-sdk.md

     ![Install Web SDK Extension](assets/extension-platform-web-sdk.png)

-## Link Platform Web SDK to your datastream
+## Link the extension to your datastream

 Leave most of the default settings and update them later, as needed.
 The only thing you must do now is link the extension to your datastream: